It sounds so romantic.

 The ego is not a fan of things that are totally out of its control.
 Indeed, it is terrified of them.

-Given that the entire spiritual path is out of the ego’s control, said spiritual path is bound to bring up fear.
+Given that the entire spiritual path is out of the ego’s control, it’s bound to bring up fear.

 Lots of it.